The final day broke over Vietnam. On a creaking, wooden ship in a secluded cove of the South China Sea, the old crow and I greeted the morning sun.

 Long as I can see the light.” — Creedence Clearwater Revival

-On the way back to port, Jeremy and I sat on the ship’s weathered bow.
+On the way back to port, Jeremy and toasted warm beers on the Shing’s bow.
 And there, we realized something: the pair of us were actually part of the very first Souled Outside journey, back before it even had a name.
 That trip was just over a year ago—a spontaneous December trip to Colorado that mostly resulted in a lot of half-cooked pizza rolls and snowshoeing.

 More importantly, we’ve met countless other people on the road.
 And I think that’s what travel is really all about.